Qwant/erdapfel/README.md

 [![Travis Build](https://travis-ci.org/QwantResearch/erdapfel.svg?branch=master)](https://travis-ci.org/QwantResearch/erdapfel)

-**hint**: to debug the application from a browser, it is preferable to disable the dynamic loading of javascript files.
-When starting the server, add `TILEVIEW_system_evalFiles=false` to your config.

 #### Local node TLS errors (only for development and debug, **NOT** production!!!)

 Some requests to node server could trigger this message on node server logs: